ash0080/gun.doc.cn/Installation.md

 ### Require

-Another way to include Gun in your browser app is with `require`.

-First you need to install Gun with NPM or Yarn:
+Assuming you are using something like Webpack or Browserify, you need to first:

 ```sh
 $ npm install gun